A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 - verbal communication skills, as you present your research findings and the reasons behind your design decisions

-- strong written communication skills, as you may be involved in writing copy for the website
+- strong written communication ability, as you may be involved in writing copy for the website

 - creativity and innovation, to come up with new ideas

-- experience of using prototyping software tools, for example Axure Pro and Omnigraffle
+- experience of using prototyping software tools, for example FlowMapp, Axure Pro and VisuaSiteMaps

-- ability to use Adobe Creative Cloud, including Photoshop.
+- the ability to use Adobe Creative Cloud, including Photoshop.

 Some of the degrees relevant for a career in UX include a year in industry or a work placement, which is a great way to build up experience.
 Internships, either during your degree or afterwards, are also available.

-Sending speculative applications to companies asking for work experience or work shadowing can be a useful way to find out more about the role and to see which area you would prefer to enter.
+Sending speculative applications to companies asking for work experience or work shadowing can be a useful way to find out more about the role and to see which area you would prefer.
 This is also a great way to build up contacts.

-UX is a growth area with UX analysts working in virtually every industry.
+UX is a growth area, with UX researchers working in virtually every industry.
 This includes the media, digital marketing agencies, telecommunications companies, banks, web development agencies and retail.
 Positions exist in the public and private sector, multi-national companies and SMEs.

 While the daily rate for freelancers can be appealing, the work can be more unpredictable and your income can be more unsteady.